Department of English

 ENG 4350.
 Senior Seminar in Film.

-This course integrates perspectives from English film and media studies, including film criticism, history, theory, screenwriting, and practical video skills.
-Each student will choose a focus, and all students will critique scholarly research, screenplays, and video projects that demonstrate concepts learned.
+This course integrates the varying approaches to film and media studies, including film criticism, history, theory, screenwriting, and practical video skills.
+Coursework is organized around the study of a specific director, studio, genre, or movement, providing the opportunity for sustained, in-depth analysis.
+Students select an area of focus and complete work that may include analytical writing, screenplay development, or video projects.
 Specific content and focus vary by section, and this course may be repeated once for credit when its emphasis varies.
-(MULT) (WI).

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Exclude from 3-peat Processing|Multicultural Content|Writing Intensive